savonet/book/streaming.md

 It takes the source to decorate as its last argument, the source to take the video track from as its `video` argument, and returns the first source with the video track of the second grafted onto it.
+The row variable `'b` of the `video` argument does not appear in the result: every track of that source other than its video track is dropped.
 The correct script is therefore

 ```{.liquidsoap include="liq/blue-sine2.liq" from=header}
 ```